 The levels of laboratory parameters were within the expected range for all patients.
 The preservation of normal liver function implies that the combination of cetuximab and pretreated NK cells did not disturb normal homeostasis.
-These findings are consistent with those of prior research on individuals undergoing adoptive NK cell therapy.
-52,53
+These findings are consistent with those of prior research on individuals undergoing adoptive NK cell therapy.^{52,53}

-Allogenic NK cell therapy can prevent the onset of graft-versus-host disease (GVHD) through their cytotoxic capabilities, either by directly eliminating activated alloreactive T cells or indirectly by removing antigenpresenting cells (APCs).
-The simultaneous administration of anti-NKG2A antibody and NK cells is suggested to unleash patients' NK and T cells to improve cytotoxic potential against intended cancer.
-Activated NK cells not only directly eliminate tumor cells but also enhance T cell proliferation by removing immune-suppressive cells and secreting cytokines.
-On, the synergistic application of mAbs like cetuximab demonstrates considerable promise.
-Additionally, studies have shown that NK cells can increase the cytotoxic effects of cetuximab in vitro, even when targeting RAS and BRAF mutant colorectal cancer cells.
-Therefore, it would be worth investigating the effects of combining anti-NKG2A pretreated NK cells and cetuximab in patients with GAC.
-Conversely, cetuximab can enhance the susceptibility of cancer cells to NK cell-induced killing by downregulating the expression of protective surface molecules, such as MHC class I, and upregulating death receptors.^{62,63} Moreover, cetuximab may facilitate the recruitment and activation of NK cells to the tumor site by modulating the tumor microenvironment.64
+Allogenic NK cell therapy can prevent the onset of graftversus-host disease through their cytotoxic capabilities, either by directly eliminating activated alloreactive T cells or indirectly by removing antigen-presenting cells (APCs).37,59 However, the simultaneous administration of anti-NKG2A antibody and NK cells is suggested to unleash patients' NK and T cells to improve cytotoxic potential against intended cancer.
+Activated NK cells not only directly eliminate tumor cells but also enhance T cell proliferation by removing immune-suppressive cells and secreting cytokines.^{60,61} So, the synergistic application of mAbs like cetuximab demonstrates considerable promise.
+Additionally, studies have shown that NK cells can increase the cytotoxic effects of cetuximab in vitro, even when targeting RAS and BRAF mutant colorectal cancer cells.40 Therefore, it would be worth investigating the effects of combining anti-NKG2A pretreated NK cells and cetuximab in patients with GAC.
+Conversely,